 I worked for the NHS as a care assistant, looking after elderly people with Alzheimer and dementia.

-After moving to Gloucestershire, one of my children was diagnosed with Autism which prompted me to set up and run a support group for parents and carers of special needs children and young people.
+After moving to Gloucestershire, one of my children was diagnosed Autistic which prompted me to set up and run a support group for parents and carers of special needs children and young people.

 I am fluent in both English and French and taught French for a while.
 I encountered different people from all walks of life who were learning the language for loads of different reasons.
 I really enjoyed this experience.